dhansel/IECDevice/README.md

 IECDevice has pre-defined pins for the different hardware platforms but those can be changed by calling the ```setDolphinDosPins(HT,HR,D0,D1,D2,D3,D4,D5,D6,D7)``` function.
-The pre-defined pin numbers are as follows:
+The pre-defined pin numbers are as follows (note: the "Arduino Uno" column includes the R3 and R4 versions as well as the Nano, Mini, Micro and Leonardo variants):

 C64 User Port pin | Signal | Arduino Uno | Mega | Due | Raspberry Pi Pico | ESP32
 ------------------|--------|-------------|------|-----|-------------------|------